How to manage and organize software development projects with Zepel

 A project in Zepel is usually a team, like Engineering.
 But if you choose to name your project after a product or an initative, such as iOS App or Android App, that works too!

-2. Create Features
+2. Create Features your team will be working on

 Once you’ve created a project, you can create multiple Features within your project.
 A Feature is a collection of actionable items - user stories, tasks, subtasks, bugs, and enhancements - that can be tracked and executed.